 Many people feel that buying a puppy or even an adult dog from a breeder is irresponsible as there are plenty of homeless pups out there that need a loving family and are ready for adoption.
 If you feel like that, just adopt a puppy.
 At the same time, professional dog breeders are responsible and offer perks that sites such as Craigslist, friends of friends, or even online directories don’t – including shots, papers, and in the case of CT Breeder, free personal training for the puppy’s first year of life.
 Pet stores such as CT Breeder help to keep overpopulation at a minimum, as we give dog owners the tools they need to ensure a successful and lifelong relationship with their new best friend.

 Obviously, the first place most people go when looking for the perfect puppy in Connecticut is online—and online is not a bad place to start!
-There are plenty of websites, directories, and professional web pages that can be great sources of information about everything from how to care for and love a newborn puppy to how to narrow down the type of breed that will be the best for you.
+There are plenty of websites, directories, and professional web pages that can be great sources of information about everything from how to care for, play with and love a newborn puppy to how to narrow down the type of breed that will be the best for you.

 Some things to consider when choosing a breed are:

 Once you have settled on a breed (and given careful consideration to whether or not it’s a good match for you and your lifestyle), it’s time to select a breeding service.